w3c/webrtc-charter/merge-guide.md

 # Procedure for adding new features to a REC-level WEBRTC specification

-The WebRTC-PC spec is now a W3C Rec, and the Mediacapture-Main spec is aiming for tht status.
+The WebRTC-PC spec is now a W3C Rec, and the Mediacapture-Main spec is aiming for that status.

 This means that we should revise it no more often than every 6 months or so, and only incorporate new features that are appropriate for "recycle at REC".